astutulus/console-fun/README.md

 # console-fun
 Windows Console with ASCII graphics, using C++

-Below is a summary of projects found in this repo.
-All are **Work in Progress**.
+Below is a summary of projects in this solution (all are **Work in Progress**), and their keyboard controls:-

 ### ConFPS
 - a 3D maze
-*Keyboard controls*
 ```
               W
             A S D      - move around